Managing the List of Things Caregivers Do

 - I hate being a caregiver

 What if you could manage how you respond to caregiving instead of letting caregiving control your life?
 Solutions exist.
 Hope exists.
 Help is here.
-All you have to do is take the next step to sign up for the caregiving library, the caregiving newsletter, or to take a course.
-Are you with me?
-Subscribe and join me today.
+All you have to do is take the next step to sign up for the caregiving library, the caregiving newsletter, or take a course.
+Subscribe today.

 Feeling Helpless or Hopeless Results in Caregiving Harm